-Provision for children with SEND is the responsibility of the whole school and we expect every member of staff accepts and embraces this responsibility.
-Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND and who are supported by specialist staff.
+- Provision for children with SEND is the responsibility of the whole school and we expect every member of staff accepts and embraces this responsibility. - Class teachers are responsible for the teaching, learning and progress of all pupils in their class, including those with SEND and who are also supported by specialist staff. - We recognise the need to work in partnership with parents and value the contribution parents make to their child's education.
+Children also contribute their views on the provision provided - We recognise the individuality of each child and strive to help them to achieve their full potential.
+Every child is valued regardless of race, culture or religious beliefs and whatever their abilities or needs. - All children have the ability to learn and progress and we work to provide an environment where all children are valued, their potential nurtured and their achievements celebrated.

-Compliance
+2. Compliance

-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (July 2014) and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the SEND Code of Practice0-25 (July 2014) and has been written with reference to the following guidance and documents: